UdayGarg/3D-Human-Pose-Estimation/README.md

 Big shoutout to the contributors of these projects for their exceptional work!

+Also, huge thanks to my project partners - Bargav, Akshat, and Mounika.
+It wouldn't have been possible to accomplish this task without there help.

 ## Environment Setup

 This project has been developed and tested with the following environment: